CSRD Phase-In: What data points are subject to optional delay? (Updated Mar 2026)

 2. Biodiversity and ecosystems

-Companies are also allowed to delay reporting on impacts on ecosystems and biodiversity conservation (ESRS E4) efforts for the first two years of implementation.
+Companies are also allowed to delay reporting on impacts on ecosystems and biodiversity conservation (ESRS E4 biodiversity and ecosystems) efforts for the first two years of implementation.

 3. Workers in the value chain